 The progress of the first week

 Day 3 the tree sketch was pasted on to the wall for us to have a look at and pick our areas to work on.
 I chose to re-create the prehistoric petroglyphs of Goa through its famous labyrinth.
-We trace our areas on tracing paper and start creating our designs on that area.
-Most people chose the flora and fauna of Goa and they started choosing the fruits, the birds, the animals and the fishes they are going to make.
+We trace our areas on tracing paper and start creating our designs for that area.
+Most people chose the flora and fauna of Goa and they started choosing the fruits, the birds, the animals, and the fishes they are going to make.
 I learned how to draw a labyrinth.
 So it was primarily a drawing day.
 In the end, there was a lot of inspiration when Kaushik presented a series of sculptures that renowned artists have created the work.

 Day 4 we met the metal frame of the tree as it was fixed at the place.
 This is when we realized that our drawing and metal frames do not match perfectly and re-traced all our frames again – marking the holes on the metal frame.